Melania Trump Was Reportedly Paid Thousands For Photos Used ‘In Positive Stories Only’

 Melania Trump reportedly cut a deal with photo service Getty Images that paid her between $100,000 and $1,000,000 last year, NBC News is reporting.
-The deal stipulated that they service could only use such photos “in positive stories.”
+The deal stipulated that the service could only use such photos “in positive stories.”

 According to Donald Trump’s most recent financial disclosure statement, in 2017 Melania earned at least $100,000 from the deal, and could have earned as much as a million — federal officials only have to give a range in their financial disclosure statements.

-Specifically, the deal referred to 187 images of the First Lady taken by Getty-affiliated photographer Regine Mahaux between 2010 and 2016.
+Specifically, the deal referred to 187 images of the first lady taken by Getty-affiliated photographer Regine Mahaux between 2010 and 2016.
 According to Newsweek, those photos consisted of Mr. and Mrs. Trump before he announced his candidacy, as well as “glamorous” shots of her posing by a pool, or with her son, Barron, or of their lavish New York City apartment.

 The agreement stipulated that the photos could only be used in “positive stories.”

-Among the news agencies that have purchased such photos are Yahoo News, NBC News, Marie Claire, the Daily Mail, the San Antonio Express-News, Houston Chronicle, House Beautiful, and The San Francisco Chronicle.
-Further, one photo of the First Family, taken by Mahaux, wound up in the 2017 White House calendar, which was at one time available for purchase in the White House gift shop for $14.
+Among the news agencies that have purchased such photos are Yahoo News, NBC News, Marie Claire, the Daily Mail, the San Antonio Express-News, Houston Chronicle, House Beautiful, and the San Francisco Chronicle.
+Furthermore, one photo of the first family, taken by Mahaux, wound up in the 2017 White House calendar, which was at one time available for purchase in the White House gift shop for $14.
 The 2018 White House calendar does not include any Mahaux photos.

 NBC News found at least a dozen organizations paid to use restricted images of the Trumps in 2017 that, thanks to an unusual deal with a photo agency, resulted in an indirect payment of at least $100,000 to Melania Trump. https://t.co/kMnkL6xpgU